Eiríkur Hauksson

-Eiríkur Hauksson (born 4 July 1959, in Reykjavik) is an Icelandic heavy metal vocalist.
+Eiríkur Hauksson (born 4 July 1959) is an Icelandic heavy metal vocalist.
 He represented Iceland at Eurovision in 1986 and in 2007.

 Career

 Eiríkur's career as a vocalist began in earnest when the song "Sekur" he wrote and performed with the Icelandic rock group Start was voted the Icelandic song of the year in 1981.
 In 1984 Eiríkur's metal group Drýsill, released the album "Welcome to the show" which was released in 1000 copies.

 In 1985 Eiríkur recorded two songs, "Gaggó Vest" and "Gull", written by Gunnar Þórðarson that both became popular in Iceland.
 Although his interest went with the heavy metal genre, he participated in the pop music scene in Iceland, participating in many group efforts in the 1980s.

 In 1988 Eiríkur moved to Østfold in Norway to become the vocalist of the power metal group Artch.
 As their vocalist he's known as Eric Hawk.
 Their first album, released in 1988, Another return (to Church Hill) received much acclaim by magazines such as Kerrang (5 K's out of 5) and Metal Forces (100 out of 100).
 Their second album, For the sake of Mankind, was released in 1991.
 In 1993 Artch drifted apart.
 In 1999 they teamed up again for an anniversary of the Norwegian Scream Magazine, held some concerts, released a DVD titled Another Return: Live... and Beyond.
 Metal Blade Records remastered and re-released Artch's two albums in 2000.

 Artch's bassist, Bernt Jansen, is also known as Flash, Wig Wam's bassist.
 Through this connection Eiríkur has performed backing vocals for Wig Wam.

 Eiríkur was among Iceland's "national team" of singers who recorded Hjálpum þeim, Iceland's equivalent of Do They Know It's Christmas? and We Are the World.

 In 1999 Eiríkur sang vocals on the album Soulburner by Swedish melodic death metal band Gardenian as a guest.

-Since 2005, Eiríkur tours Europe as the vocalist of Ken Hensley's live band called Live Fire.
-In late 2007, Eiríkur became the lead vocalist of Magic Pie, a Norwegian prog rock band.
+In 2005, Eiríkur toured Europe as the vocalist of Ken Hensley's live band called Live Fire.
+In late 2007, Eiríkur became the lead vocalist of Magic Pie, and in 2012, of Kerrs Pink, both Norwegian prog rock bands.